SV 3.2.1 doesn't start on macos 10.11.6 without showing a meaningful message

 Ideally, the user would be displayed an error message warning that this version is not supported on their operating system.

-#1 Updated by Chris Cannam 10 months ago
+#1 Updated by Chris Cannam over 2 years ago

 Mm, macOS can be a pretty harsh environment for anyone who doesn't routinely update to the latest version.
 Unfortunately I can't test anything on any older version of the OS than the newest either (I have to update to the newer versions myself or else I lose the ability to ensure source compatibility with their SDKs).